Jay O Park

 Even though I couldn’t travel to Africa myself, I helped raise funds to build a new school and volunteered to create English textbooks for the students.
 Today, these children are studying in a safe, newly built school, wearing uniforms, and receiving an education they didn’t have access to before.

-transformation after the building the Nndra children's school.
-These photos show the environment before and after the school was built.
+Transformation after the building the Nndra children's school.

 Before